 An article in the Journal of Cosmetic Science states that exposure to light and air makes common hydrogen peroxide unstable, reducing its effectiveness.
 Once a person applies it to their skin, it starts to lose its ability to kill bacteria.

 However, using products that contain stabilized peroxide may have potential as an acne treatment.
-One study found that using a gel containing a stabilized hydrogen peroxide product at 1% concentration combined with adapalene showed good results when used to treat acne.

 It is important to note that this stabilized formulation is very different from the standard 3% hydrogen “brown bottle” peroxide sold in stores.
 It is milder and keeps its effectiveness when exposed to light and air.